nongyulin/Reproduction-of-Kaggle-Great-Works/README.md

 > No comments from the author.
 Need patient to read the code.

+## 14 Predictions with XGboost and Linear Regression
+ * Dataset:
+	+ 1 House Sales in King County, USA
+* Done By: MuhammetBurakErgenc
+* Language: Python

+## 15 Visualizing KNN, SVM, and XGBoost on Iris Dataset
+ * Dataset:
+	+ 1 Iris Species
+* Done By: Gabriel Kerr
+* Language: Python

+>In this example, the KNN is the simplest model.
+However, the KNN works much better than SVM and XGBoost for this dataset.

 ## 20 Introduction to Ensembling/Stacking in Python
  * Dataset:
 	+ 1 Titanic: Machine Learning from Disaster